zorganovic/mobx-starter/README.md

 ##### Should I use @observer on all components ?
 ---
-`@connect` only enhances the component you are decorating, not the components used inside it.
+`@observer` only enhances the component you are decorating, not the components used inside it.
 So usually all your components should be decorated.
 Don't worry, this is not inefficient, in contrast, more observer components make rendering more efficient.